-(107) Once a business case associated with a program is approved, the program planning process must be undertaken by the relevant College Pro Vice-Chancellor or the Director, Pathways and Academic Learning Support Centre.

-(108) Where relevant, the College will be responsible for the establishment and maintenance of professional accreditation for its approved programs.

-(109) The specific award qualification requirements for programs approved by the PCAC must be recorded in the relevant schedules to the Awards and Graduation Policy, including the volume of learning.
-The award must also be recorded in the University AQF Qualification Register.

-(110) The official program documentation must be made available in the curriculum management system.

-(111) Once a program has been approved by the PCAC, selected data fields in the curriculum management system will be used to populate the Program Handbook.
+- (104) Once a business case associated with a program is approved, the program planning process must be undertaken by the relevant Pro Vice-Chancellor. - (105) Where relevant, the College will be responsible for the establishment and maintenance of professional accreditation for its approved programs. - (106) The specific award qualification requirements for programs approved by the PCAC must be recorded in the relevant schedules to the Awards and Graduation Policy, including the volume of learning.
+The award must also be recorded in the University AQF Qualification Register. - (107) The official program documentation must be made available in the curriculum management system. - (108) Once a program has been approved by the PCAC, selected data fields in the curriculum management system will be used to populate the Program Handbook.